 Other meanings of the card are about conscious connections and meaningful relationships.
 It is a card of open communication and raw honesty.
 Since the man and woman are both naked, they are both willing to be in their most vulnerable states and have learned to trust and share their truest feelings.

-This card can encourage us to unify dual forces, as evidenced by the connection between male and female, bringing together two parts that are seemingly in opposition to one another and to create something that is unified and harmonious.
+This card can encourage us to unify dual forces, as evidenced by the connection between male and female, bringing together two parts that are seemingly in opposition to one another, and to create something that is unified and harmonious.
 In every choice, there is an equal amount of advantage and disadvantage, opportunity and challenge.
 When one accepts these opposites, one can begin to work toward unity with the underlying element of love.
 In the Waite-Smith deck, the triangular motif of the two figures below, with the angel above represent the dualities of life and the mediating force between them, which is love.

 The card may imply that a particular relationship has been or will be a positive one, perhaps leading to new understanding and opportunities.
 This card may also indicate assistance or help, most notably through emotional support.
 However, if this card is in the “past” position of a spread, it may indicate an unwillingness to let go of a lost love or a refusal to look at the present situation.